 - Store any leftover refried bean dip in an airtight container in the refrigerator.

-Recipe source: Homemade in a Hurry: More than 300 Shortcut Recipes for Delicious Home Cooked Meals by Andrew Schloss
+Recipe source: Homemade in a Hurry: More than 300 Shortcut Recipes for Delicious Home Cooked Meals (affiliate link) by Andrew Schloss

 If you like this Warm Refried Black Bean Dip, you might also like